karl-thomas/readinglist/README.md

 ### Search

-Uses the google books apit to find books.
+Uses the google books api to find books.

 A basic query
 ```